 In general, you don’t have a lot of time to get the benefits and compensation you deserve.
 So, while we don’t encourage you to rush every step, we want to emphasize that time isn’t on your side.
 After you get medical treatment, it’s always best to get help and start your claim as quickly as possible.

 Talk to a Workers’ Compensation Lawyer in Georgia for Free Today

 John Foy & Associates has been helping injured workers get the benefits they need and deserve for over two decades.
-We know how to handle workers’ comp cases and fight for your legal rights.
-Call us for a FREE, no-risk consultation and case evaluation at (404) 400-4000 or contact us online today.
+We know how to handle workers’ compensation cases and fight for your legal rights.
+Call us for a free, no-risk consultation and case evaluation or contact us online today.